StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/days_sub.md

-# days\_sub
+# days_sub

 ## Description

-Subtract specified days from a date or datetime to get a new datetime
+Subtracts specified days from a date or datetime to get a new datetime.

 ## Syntax